haskus/haskus-system/README.md

 # Programs

-Several programs are bundled with Haskus:
+Several utility programs are bundled with Haskus:

 #### ELF Web